The Best Exercises for Pectus Excavatum

 How does exercise treat Pectus Excavatum?

-A typical Pectus Excavatum patient often has multiple physical problems related to Pectus such as forward posture, rounded shoulders, flared ribs, anterior pelvic tilt, and ‘pot belly’.
+A typical Pectus Excavatum patient often has multiple physical problems related to Pectus, such as forward posture, rounded shoulders, flared ribs, anterior pelvic tilt, and ‘pot belly’.
 These all contribute negatively to the overall appearance of the chest and physique.
-If you address these issues, the overall look of the body can be greatly improved.
+If you address these issues, the body's overall appearance can be greatly improved.

 Check out the photo of Steve Reeves above.
-His Pectus doesn't really impact the overall look of his physique because of his well-developed chest, good posture, and strong core.
+His Pectus doesn't really affect the overall look of his physique, thanks to his well-developed chest, good posture, and strong core.

 I have included in this guide the most effective exercises to target each of the secondary issues associated with Pectus Excavatum.
 Implementing these will improve your overall appearance and help make your sunken chest less noticeable.
 We will start by addressing probably the worst problem related to Pectus Excavatum: Pot Belly.